Frequently Asked Questions

 What do we receive to confirm our ticket purchase or full package reservation?

-For full Package reservations, you will initially receive an email to confirm the details of your reservation - once the balance payment is received we will email the necessary details, including a single summary voucher for your hotel, Palio tickets, city tour, and Contrada Dinner, or other options you have booked.
-For 'tickets only' reservations - once your payment is received we will provide a ticket voucher along with a description of your ticket location.
-Instruction on "how to arrive" to your ticket location will be given when you pick up your tickets in Siena.
+For full Package reservations, you will initially receive an email and document to confirm the details of your reservation - once the balance payment is received we will email the necessary details, including a single summary voucher for your hotel, Palio tickets, city tour, and Contrada Dinner, or other options you have booked.
+Instruction on "how to arrive" to your ticket location will be given when you receive your tickets in Siena.

 When will we receive our tickets?